-Kathmandu: Climber’s Night Out
+Kathmandu: Trekker’s Night Out

 R & R in the big city

 Summiting Everest is so stressful climbers need a place to exhale.
 Chaotic Kathmandu is where they relax.
 For you on your Everest Base Camp trek, it’s the best place to hear their stories and gain insight into what it’s like to be on Mt.
 Everest.
-You might also pick up helpful intel for your trek.
+You might also pick up helpful Intel for your trek.